Posted on September 1, 2016 in Workplace Harassment

 It isn’t only the worker’s responsibility to report workplace harassment.
 Employers must also take the necessary steps to prevent harassment by providing every employee with information on harassment, including the nature, illegality, and legal remedies that are available.

 Workplace harassment may be verbal or physical, or a combination of both.
 Verbal harassment can include jokes, slurs, name-calling, insults, and innuendos.
 Physical harassment may include hitting, groping, pushing, or any other unwelcome touching and is most commonly associated with sexual harassment.

 If the harassment focuses on targeting those of a specific race, age, sex, national origin, color or religion, it has likely crossed the line into illegal workplace harassment.
 Although every harassment case is unique, the instances of harassment generally add up to creating a hostile work environment for the victim.
 It is your employer’s duty to take action to end the harassment by disciplining or warning the harasser.

 In other cases, the employer has the option to move the victim, issue a training, or fire the harasser.
 However, if the employer allows the harassment to continue or retaliates against you for reporting it, you should contact an attorney right away to discuss your legal options.

 Workplace harassment comes in many forms.
 However, the most common types of workplace harassment are:

-If you have been harassed at work, you should report the incidents to your employer, giving him or her an opportunity to address the situation.
+If you have been harassed at work or put under unhealthy amounts of stress, you should report the incidents to your employer, giving him or her an opportunity to address the situation.
 By quitting the job in order to end the harassment, you could actually be giving up on your right to sue for the employer’s violation of California labor law.